by Eric Vermeiren

 Hi Peter… Can you walk us back to the beginning of WaterSmart Software?

 Yes, I’d be glad to tell that story.
 I’ve been in the water sector for over 20 years, and so when I moved to my first home in 2001 it was very important to me that the home use water efficiently.
 So, I installed hardware like efficient toilets and other appliances, and at the same time I was very interested in knowing what impact these investments would have and how much money I was saving on my water use.
 Tracking these savings meant gathering data, which—I thought—meant going online to my local water utility’s website.
 Surprisingly, I found a page called “Water Consumption History”.
 Frustratingly, the page said “Under Construction / Check Back Soon”.
 And so I waited and waited and waited and, after 8 years, nothing changed.
-Looking back, it makes some sense because, when you think about it, water utilities just don’t have …
+Looking back, it makes some sense because, when you think about it, water utilities just don’t have a core …

 by Felix Talvard